pirateradiohack/Transistor_Deprecated/README.md

 ### Ready-to-write image
 For your convenience you will find the latest image pre-built.
 Access it from the [releases](https://github.com/pirateradiohack/Transistor/releases) page.
 Download and unzip the latest image, it's the zip file called "image" with a date.
 (It is built automatically from the source code by Travis-ci.)

-All you need to do is to configure your wifi on the image.
+In case you would like to set your wifi manually, the file to edit is:

-The file to edit:
+`/etc/wpa_supplicant/wpa_supplicant-wlan0.conf` (edit this file as root / sudo)

-- wifi: `/etc/wpa_supplicant/wpa_supplicant.conf` (edit this file as root / sudo)
+Your operating system needs to be able to mount `ext4` (linux) partitions.
 You can edit the files *before* or *after* writing the image to the sd card:
 - before: you can mount the `.img`.
 With a modern operating system you probably just have to click the .img.